marcuslim835/co-opeDown/README.md

 The user guide is meant to provide brief information to the user about the game co-opeDown.
 For detailed information and explanation as to how the game works, proceed to the [Developer Guide](https://github.com/marcuslim835/co-opeDown#2-developer-guide "For developers who are interested in our implementation") below.

 ### 1.1.1 Installing the Game
+CLick the green "Code" button and press "Download ZIP". <br>
+Extract the files from the downloaded ZIP file. <br>
-For Windows Users: Download the "Windows" folder and run co-opeDown.exe to play the demo. <br>
+For Windows Users: Open the "Windows" folder and run co-opeDown.exe to play the demo. <br>
-For Mac Users: Download the "MacOS" folder and run the co-opeDown app to play the demo.
+For Mac Users: Open the "MacOS" folder and run the co-opeDown app to play the demo.

 ### 1.1.2 Player Controls
 Player 1 Controls: WAD for movement, S to shoot <br>